 When a certain point, called an “acupoint” on a “meridian”, or pathway, is activated through light pressure, chi and blood travel to corresponding organs.
 This, in turn, helps the organs function more optimally.
 So acupressure benefits senior dogs by helping their organs receive the nourishment they need, to work as they should.

-Senior dogs often experience musculoskeletal issues, incontinence, sensory decline and general slowing down.
+Senior dogs often experience musculoskeletal issues, incontinence, sensory decline and a general slowing down.

 Research has shown that Acupoints work by stimulating areas in the brain that ask the body to perform or balance certain functions.